tdegeus/GooseEYE/docs/theory_C2.rst

 Theory
 ------

-If an image consists of isolated clusters, the 2-point cluster function can be used to quantify the probability that two points are in the same cluster.
+If an image consists of isolated clusters ('islands' of connected pixels with the same value), the 2-point cluster function can be used to quantify the probability that two points are in the same cluster.
 It is defined as follows:

 .. math::